hkima1/BlockExplorer/blockexplorer/README.md

   + The NFTs box, which displays the last 10 exchanges or transfers of NFTs.
 To run this app, you should first install the necessary packages with:
   + npm install
 Next, create an API key from Alchemy.
-You can follow this tutorial to do so https://www.youtube.com/watch?v=BH-K_3B5dQA .Create a .env file in the root directory.
+You can follow this tutorial to do so https://www.youtube.com/watch?v=BH-K_3B5dQA .
- Add this key to your .env file like this:
+Create a .env file in the root directory and add your Alchemy API key:
   + REACT_APP_ALCHEMY_API_KEY="your-API-key"
 Finally, run the application with:
   + npm start